-Now that he’s warmed up, how about a 2-mile open ocean swim, or a 4-mile run in soft sand simulating desert ops, or running through the mountain with 40-lb rucksacks.
+Now that he's warmed up, how about a two-mile open ocean swim, or a four-mile run in soft sand simulating desert ops, or running through the mountain with 40-pound rucksacks.
 All of these are just getting him limbered up and ready for Hell Week.
 John has already fought past every limit he thought he had and some he never even knew existed.
-“Yesterday is the only easy day.”
-John finally understands… what will today bring?
+"Yesterday is the only easy day."
+John finally understands…what will today bring?

-550 rounds a minute suddenly thunder next to his tent in the pitch-black morning.
-The roar of the waves on the beach as he runs in a human chain into chest deep, freezing ocean water can’t drown out the bullhorns giving the polite invitation to “quit now and avoid the rush later… because its just gets colder and it just gets harder.”
+Five hundred and fifty rounds a minute suddenly thunder next to his tent in the pitch-black morning.
+The roar of the waves on the beach as he runs in a human chain into chest deep, freezing ocean water can't drown out the bullhorns giving the polite invitation to "quit now and avoid the rush later…because its just gets colder and it just gets harder."
 John rejects the invite as they run out of the water and hear the whistles blast telling him to drop to the sand.
-Then two whistles blasts and he is crawling through the sand as his whole body shivers almost uncontrollably.
+Then two whistle blasts and he is crawling through the sand as his whole body shivers almost uncontrollably.
 Then back to the ocean and start all over.